Mozketo/MZTraceProfiler/README.md

-# TraceProfiler (for .net)
+# Trace Profiler (for .net) aka MZTraceProfiler

 Quickly wrap a block of code with TraceProfiler to see how long it's taking to execute.
+The duration will be automatically sent to your projects Trace output.

-#NuGet
+#Installing via NuGet

-A NuGet package is TBA.
+Easily add this package to your Project using NuGet.
+You can find the NuGet package [here](http://nuget.org/packages/MZTraceProfiler).

 ## IMPLEMENTATION: